 Sales in first quarter 2004 nearly doubled to \$3.5 billion, relative to the year-ago first quarter.
-Sales increased primarily because of the acquisition of OfficeMax in December 2003 but were also aided by strong product prices in Boise Building Solutions.
+Sales increased primarily because of the acquisition of OfficeMax, Inc. in December 2003 but were also aided by strong product prices in Boise Building Solutions.

-First quarter 2004 net income was \$63.5 million, or 66 cents per diluted share.
+First quarter 2004 net income was \$59.1 million, or 61 cents per diluted share.
 First quarter 2004 results included a pretax gain of \$59.9 million or \$36.6 million, or 40 cents per diluted share, after taxes, from the sale of 79,000 acres of timberland in Louisiana.
 We reported a net loss of \$27.5 million, or 53 cents per diluted share, in first quarter 2003.
 It included a \$10.1 million pretax charge, or 11 cents per diluted share, for the 2003 cost-reduction program and an \$8.8 million after-tax charge, or 15 cents per diluted share, for the cumulative effect of accounting changes (see discussion under "Results of Operations, Consolidated" for more information).

-In our combined Boise Office Solutions business, which includes the contract and retail segments, sales increased 150% to \$2.3 billion, compared with the same quarter a year ago.
-Sales for locations operating in both periods, including OfficeMax locations on a pro forma basis, increased 5%.
-Pro forma sales consist of OfficeMax sales for the 13 weeks ended March 27, 2003.
+In our combined OfficeMax office products business, which includes the contract and retail segments, sales increased 150% to \$2.3 billion, compared with the same quarter a year ago.
+Sales for locations operating in both periods, including OfficeMax, Inc. locations on a pro forma basis, increased 5%.
+Pro forma sales consist of OfficeMax, Inc. sales for the 13 weeks ended March 27, 2003.
 Total pro forma sales of office supplies and paper increased 4%, pro forma sales of technology products grew 5%, and pro forma sales of furniture were up 4%.
-In addition, Boise-manufactured office papers sold through Boise Office Solutions grew 16%, compared with a year ago, to 167,000 tons.
+In addition, Boise-manufactured office papers sold through the OfficeMax contract and retail segments grew 16%, compared with a year ago, to 167,000 tons.

-The combined Boise Office Solutions operating income in first quarter 2004 was \$58.4 million.
-Results increased from the first quarter a year ago because of the OfficeMax acquisition.
-The first quarter 2004 operating profit margin was 2.5%, compared with 2.2% in first quarter 2003.
+The combined OfficeMax contract and retail operating income in first quarter 2004 was \$51.3 million.
+Results increased from the first quarter a year ago because of the OfficeMax, Inc. acquisition.
+The operating profit margin was 2.2% in both first quarter 2004 and 2003.

-In first quarter 2004, Boise Office Solutions achieved \$12.6 million of the \$80 million in integration synergies expected for the year.
+In first quarter 2004, combined OfficeMax contract and retail achieved \$12.6 million of the \$80 million in integration synergies expected for the year.
 The synergies were achieved through the consolidation of facilities and administrative staff and purchasing leverage.
 Synergies were spread evenly between our contract and retail segments.
 Integration costs of \$8.9 million occurred primarily in the contract segment as the business began to consolidate distribution centers, customer service centers, and administrative staff.